 Ultimately, most CBD you’ll find and certainly all the CBD available at CBDfx.com is derived from the hemp plant; hence, “CBD Hemp Oil.”
 You might hear the phrase “CBD oil” as a shorthand for this, although it is possible that a product with that description was extracted from a non-hemp cannabis source.

 “Full-Spectrum CBD” vs “CBD Isolate”

-When researching or purchasing a CBD product, you may notice that you have the option of selecting between a CBD isolate or a full-spectrum CBD product.
+When researching or purchasing a CBD product, you may notice that you have the option of selecting between a CBD isolate, broad-spectrum, or full-spectrum CBD product.
 Full-spectrum CBD contains all the available plant terpenes, and other cannabinoids in the same ratio found naturally in the hemp plants they are sourced from.
 Isolates may lack the synergy of a full-spectrum product.
-Many people consider full-spectrum hemp oil to be a complete dietary supplement.
-Some of the beneficial compounds in full-spectrum CBD include:
+Broad-spectrum CBD is just like full-spectrum, but with essentially undetectably small levels of THC.
+Many people consider full-spectrum hemp oil to be the most “complete” form of CBD oil.
+Some of the nutritive compounds in full-spectrum CBD include:

 - Omega 3 fatty acids